102: Exploring Roots of Israeli-Palestinian Conflict in New Documentary

 Episode 102: Exploring Roots of Israeli-Palestinian Conflict in New Documentary

 The new documentary '1948: Creation and Catastrophe' tries to provide a context for the current Israeli-Palestinian conflict by looking back to the year the state of Israel was created and how that impacted Palestinians living in that region.
+The film is now available on iTunes.

 Support the podcast at kpbs.org/feedthejunkie.